-The PCDF and GDMCC Early Career Investigator Award is designed to support promising physician-scientists and clinical investigators with a commitment to research in primary ciliary dyskinesia to develop into independent biomedical researchers.
-The award is open to senior fellows and junior faculty intended to facilitate the transition from postdoctoral fellowship training to a career in academic medicine.
-The proposed research must be relevant to the PCDF mission and to the health and well-being of patients with primary ciliary dyskinesia.
+The PCD Foundation Margaret W. Leigh Early Career Investigator Award supports emerging PhD and physician scientists who are actively involved in research in primary ciliary dyskinesia to allow them to develop into independent biomedical investigators.
+The Award is open to fellows and early-career faculty (ie, instructors and assistant professors), and is intended to facilitate transition from postdoctoral fellowship to a career in academic medicine.
+The proposed research must be relevant to the mission of the PCD Foundation, improving the health and well-being of patients with primary ciliary dyskinesia.

 The award provides support for one year at a level of up to $40,000 in annual direct costs for one year (indirect costs are not allowable).
 Support is based on a full-time, 12-month appointment.

-Candidates must be U.S. or Canadian citizens or permanent residents and employed at an institution in the U.S. or Canada.
+Early career faculty (ie, instructors and assistant professors) and fellows are eligible to apply.
+Salary supplementation from other sources is allowable.
+Candidates must be US or Canadian citizens or permanent residents and employed at an institution in the US or Canada.

 - Scientific Abstract (250 word limit)